 Strathmore has an active School Council.
-Each year classes vote for a representative who meet each half term.
+Each year the learners vote for representatives to be in the School Council.

 Our aims are:

-To decide who of the Strathmore students to nominate for special achievements such as friendship award.
-To decide who should be nominated for the Jack Petchey Award
+To decide who of the Strathmore learners to nominate for special achievements such as the Friendship Award and Jack Petchey Award.

-In order to achieve this, we first need to discuss and agree on
+In order to achieve this, the school councils discuss and agree on